 - I intend to participate in a similar activity in college. (yes, no)

-The Common Application specifically asks you to list your activities in the order of importance to you.
-With so little space to describe your activity, choose wisely.
-The activity that you believe sounds most impressive may not be your most personally significant activity, and unless you’ve demonstrated an unusual level of commitment to it through your essay or elsewhere on your application, you will lose some legitimacy with the application reviewer.
+The Common App specifically asks you to list your activities in the order of their importance to you.
+We want to offer a word of caution here, which is that the activity that you believe sounds most impressive might not be what you genuinely consider your most personally significant activity.
+Do NOT list an activity as being the most significant to you if it really wasn’t.
+Honesty and authenticity are extremely important throughout your application.
+You need to present not just your best self but also your most true self.
+Besides, unless you’ve demonstrated an unusual level of commitment to an activity through your essay or elsewhere in your application, you will lose some legitimacy with the application reviewer.

-The correct choice isn’t necessarily the community service project you think will impress the adcom.
-It isn’t always the sport in which you’ve set records or the club that elected you president.
-Write about an activity (or hobby) that really makes you happy and provides fulfillment.
+To restate — because this really is so vital – the correct choice for your most significant activity isn’t necessarily the community service project you think will impress the adcom.
+It isn’t necessarily the sport in which you’ve set records or even the club that elected you president.
+Instead, focus on the activity (or hobby) that truly makes you happy and provides fulfillment.
 Colleges want all sorts of students on their campus.
 They want tuba players and tennis players, presidents and prose writers.
-Be yourself.
+So be yourself!

-Spend some time thinking about why you spend time on this activity.
+Spend some time thinking about WHY you dedicate yourself to this activity.
 What makes it rewarding to you?
 How do you feel when you participate?
-There’s no room to elaborate, so you must distill its significance to its very essence.
-You can expand on your relationship with this activity more personally in one of your essays.
+Because there’s no real room to elaborate, you’ve got to state its significance in a straightforward, bottom-line way.
+The good news is that you can expand on your relationship with this activity more personally in one of your essays.

 Avoid redundancy.
 If you’ve written your primary common application essay about an activity or interest, or even a person related to one, branch out here and mention something else.
-Show the admissions committees that you are not a one-note applicant, that you have several interests proving you are a multidimensional individual.
+Show the admissions committees that you are not a one-note applicant, that you have several interests, thereby proving that you are a multidimensional individual.

-Many of your activities might take place within the context of your high school, but think about the rest of your time.
+Many of your activities likely take place within your high school, but also think about how and where you spend the rest of your time.
 Do you devote many hours a week to a hobby or special interest?
-Are you particularly involved with a church or religious group, or other club or special interest?
-One year, our committee considered an applicant who was a dedicated baker.
-She took the time to explain her commitment to the croissant.
-Did we find her compelling?
-Absolutely.
-Had she explained that her interest went well beyond baking a batch of cookies for the track team bake sale?
-Absolutely.
+Are you particularly involved with a church or religious group?
+Are you a budding photographer?
+Videographer?
+Are you learning graphic design?
+Play chess?
+One year, an applicant who was a dedicated baker took the time to explain her commitment to mastering the croissant.
+The adcom found her absolutely compelling, and she was able to convey that her interest went well beyond baking a batch of cookies for the track team bake sale.

 Be real when stating your true commitment.
-Sure, you might spend 12 hours during one week preparing for a debate tournament, or spend a full week on a mission trip.
+Sure, you might spend 12 hours during one week preparing for a debate tournament, or a full week on a mission trip.
 But most special activities involve far less time on a regular basis.
-If you claim that your individual club commitments add up to more than fifty hours in a week, you’ll be suspected of exaggerating, and therefore, being less than honest.
+If you claim that your individual club commitments add up to more than 50 hours in a single week, you’ll be suspected of exaggerating.
+This will work against you, so resist any such temptation.

+We appreciate that the less space you have to write, the harder it typically is to be effective.
+Often, applicants’ entries in this section seem to be one-draft statements, lacking in thought and heedless of editing.
+But crafting yours with care and thought will do you proud and add bonus points to your application.
 Take the guesswork out of your college applications.
-From school selection and essay strategy to deciding which extracurricular activities to highlight–and how–our experienced consultants will offer wise and supportive guidance.
+From school selection and essay strategy to deciding which extracurricular activities to highlight – and how – our experienced consultants will offer wise and supportive guidance.
 We are here to help you get Accepted!